 Puerto Rico is one of these islands where there are still too many beaches for few tourists, it seems.
 Things never really get crowded, and if they do, there’s always a backup plan in another bay or another islet.
 This place is just too beautiful to just see one beach (or stay in the resort!).

 What I love about Puerto Rico is that all beaches are different.
 Very different.
 The color of the sand changes from location to location, as does the vegetation and infrastructure.
 For me, the best way to see it all is to take a car and just go around the island.
-If you have just a few days, stay on the north shore.
+If you have only a few days, stay on the north shore.

-Going out of San Juan, it all starts with the lonesome, long stretches of Isla Verde and Carolina’s beaches.
-The coastal road runs along the shore, but there’s usually little traffic (besides rush hours, when there can be traffic jam) and you rarely see people on this lengthy beach.
+Going out of San Juan, it all starts with the lonely, long stretches of Isla Verde and Carolina’s beaches.
+The coastal road runs along the shore, but there’s usually little traffic (besides rush hours, when there can be traffic jam) and you rarely see people on this long beach.
 The reason may be its remoteness of other touristic attractions, and I have also heard that safety is an issue.
 Be sure to lock your car and take belongings with you!

 Further down East, there are a couple of beautiful beaches that have been recently developed by luxury hotels in Rio Grande.
 Coco Beach is a peninsula that has a Melia Hotel as well as one of Trump’s golf courses.
 The beaches are still accessible if you make it through the security gate (just pretend you are a tenant in the small village enclosed by the golf courses).

 Luquillo Beach is a local favorite and has several beaches: In the west, Fortuna beach is lined with hundreds of kiosks that serve all kinds of great food and drinks.
 On weekends extremely crowded, this is a must for dining along the way (if you are lucky enough to grab a parking spot).
 My favorite is Edelweiss Bar & Grill, which serves traditional Puerto Rican food in perfection.
 Have the coconut rice.